 Process information is kept as a command-line expression, even if the algorithm was launched from the toolbox.
-This makes it also useful for those learning how to use the command-line interface, since they can call an algorithm using the toolbox and then check the history manager to see how that same algorithm could be called from the command line.
+This makes it useful for those learning how to use the command-line interface, since they can call an algorithm using the toolbox and then check the history manager to see how it could be called from the command line.

-Apart from browsing the entries in the registry, you can also re-execute processes by simply double-clicking on the corresponding entry: the algorithm dialog opens with parameters already filled; you can then change any of them to fit your needs and re-run the algorithm.
+Apart from browsing the entries in the registry, you can also re-execute processes by simply double-clicking on the entry.
+The algorithm dialog then opens with parameters already set, and you can change any of them to fit your needs and re-run the algorithm.

 The History dialog also provides a convenient way to contribute to the consolidation of the testing infrastructure of QGIS Processing algorithms and scripts.
-Right-click on a command you previously executed and you can Create Test… for the concerned algorithm, following instructions at https://github.com/qgis/QGIS/blob/release-3_10/python/plugins/processing/tests/README.md.
+When you right-click on an entry, you can Create Test… using the concerned algorithm and parameters, following instructions at https://github.com/qgis/QGIS/blob/release-3_10/python/plugins/processing/tests/README.md.

 The history dialog only contains the execution calls, but not the information produced by the algorithm when executed.
-That information is written to the QGIS log (Processing tab.), in a
+That information is written to the QGIS log ().

-Third-party algorithms are usually executed by calling their command-line interfaces, which communicate with the user via the console.
+Third-party algorithms are usually executed by using their command-line interfaces, which communicate with the user via the console.
 Although that console is not shown, usually a full dump of it is written to the log each time you run one of those algorithms.
-To avoid cluttering the log with that information, you can disable it for each provider, looking for the corresponding option in the provider entry of the settings dialog.
+To avoid cluttering the log with that information, you can disable it for each provider in the settings dialog.

-Some algorithms, even if they can produce a result with the given input data, might add comments or additional information to log if they detect potential problems with the data, in order to warn you.
-Make sure you check those messages in the log if you are having unexpected results.
+Some algorithms, even if they can produce a result with the given input data, output comments or additional information to log when they detect potential problems with the data, in order to warn you.
+Make sure you check those messages in the log if you get unexpected results.